-(6) A party may in the party's notice and in a subpoena name as the deponent a public or private corporation or a partnership or association or governmental agency and describe with reasonable particularity the matters on which examination is requested.
-In that event, the organization so named shall designate one or more officers, directors, or managing agents, or other persons who consent to testify on its behalf, and may set forth, for each person designated, the matters on which the person will testify.
-A subpoena shall advise a nonparty organization of its duty to make such а designation.
-The persons designated so shall testify as to matters known or reasonably available to the organization.
-This subparagraph (b)(6) does not preclude taking a deposition by any other procedure authorized in these rules.
+(5) (6) A party may in his the party's notice and in a subpoena name as the deponent a public or private corporation or a partnership or association or governmental agency and describe with reasonable particularity the matters on which examination is requested.
+In that event, the organization so named shall designate one or more officers, directors, or managing agents, or other persons who consent to testify on its behalf, and may set forth, for each person designated, the matters on which he the person will testify.
+A subpoena shall advise a nonparty organization of its duty to make such a designation.
+The persons so designated shall testify as to matters known or reasonably available to the organization.
+This subparagraph (b) (5) (6)

+does not preclude taking a deposition by any other procedure authorized in these rules.